httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 {{I-D.ietf-httpbis-alt-svc}} requires that an alternative service only be used when there are "reasonable assurances" that it is under control of and valid for the whole origin.

-For the purposes of this specification, there are two ways to achieve this:

-1. Using TLS with a certificate that validates as per {{RFC2818}}, or

-2. Confirming that both the origin and the alternative service support this specification by interacting with the "http-opportunistic" well-known URI (see {{well-known}}).
+As defined in that specification, one way of establishing this is using a TLS-based protocol with the certificate checks defined in {{RFC2818]}}.
+Clients MAY impose additional criteria for establishing reasonable assurances.

+For the purposes of this specification, an additional way of establishing reasonable assurances is available when the alternative is on the same host as the origin, using the "http-opportunistic" well-known URI defined in {{well-known}}.

-The latter approach allows deployment without the use of valid certificates, to encourage deployment of opportunistic security.
+This allows deployment without the use of valid certificates, to encourage deployment of opportunistic security.
 When it is in use, the alternative service can provide any certificate, or even select TLS cipher suites that do not include authentication.

 ## The "http-opportunistic" well-known URI {#well-known}